pinhan-chen/pinhan-chen.github.io/_pages/about.md

 ---
 permalink: /
-title: "Peter Chen"
+title: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Welcome to my website!
-I am PinHan (Peter) Chen, a research scientist at MediaTek who is enthusiastic about Artificial Intelligence including Deep Reinforcement Learning, Generative AI, RLHF, and even AGI.
+I am PinHan (Peter) Chen, a research scientist at MediaTek who is enthusiastic about Artificial Intelligence such as Deep Reinforcement Learning, Generative AI, RLHF, and ultimately, AGI.
 Currently, I am working on high-dimensional optimization problems using Reinforcement Learning, Simulated Annealing, and Bayesian Learning.

 <!-- A data-driven personal website
 ======